 The Mass Air Flow sensor measures the amount of air entering the engine.
 Your ECU uses this data to balance the air-fuel mixture.
 If it fails, the engine can run lean or rich, causing a host of drivability issues.

-Before diving into replacement, I always recommend reviewing related maintenance guides like MAF sensor symptoms and MAF cleaning to ensure the problem isn’t a simple cleaning job or an upstream air intake issue (air intake repairs).
+Before diving into replacement, I always recommend reviewing related maintenance guides like MAF sensor symptoms and MAF cleaning to ensure the problem isn’t a simple cleaning job or an upstream air intake issue such as damaged intake tubing or vacuum leaks.

 Technical Specifications